 The SPLV holds the 100 stocks from the S&P 500 Index that have the lowest realized volatility over the past 12 months.
 Volatility here, Invesco says, “is a statistical measurement of the magnitude of up and down asset price fluctuations over time.”
 The less volatile the stock, the greater its weighting every three months, when the fund rebalances.

-From a sector perspective, SPLV is often heavy in exactly the stocks you’d expect it to be, but it isn’t right now.
-Financials (19%) and industrials (16%)—a pair of cyclical sectors—are the Nos.
-1 and 3 sectors by weight, with utilities (18%) splitting the difference. is heavy in exactly the stocks you’d expect it to be—defensive groups like consumer staples (23% of assets), utilities (13%), and health care (11%) loom largest.
-McDonald’s (MCD), Coca-Cola (KO), and Warren Buffett’s Berkshire Hathaway (BRK.B) are top holdings at a little more than 1% of assets apiece.
+From a sector perspective, SPLV is often heavy in exactly the stocks you’d expect it to be, and it is … but there are a few surprises.
+For instance, utilities make up 17% of assets, and consumer staples account for 13%.
+That’s pretty normal.
+But financials and industrials—a pair of cyclical sectors—are the Nos.
+1 and 3 sectors by weight, at 20% and 17%, respectively.
+Warren Buffett’s Berkshire Hathaway (BRK.B), Coca-Cola (KO), and Marsh & McClennan (MMC) are top holdings at a little more than 1% of assets apiece.

 Why should you consider SPLV?